iFacialMocap (Desktop Application)

 Setup

-It's recommended to use the Nvidia BROADCAST Input which requieres an RTX Card (RTX 2000 or above).
+For the best quality, use the Nvidia BROADCAST Input which requieres an Nvidia RTX Series Card (RTX 2000 or above).

-You can run this without an Nvidia RTX Card by changing the Input to Mediapipe.
+You can run this without an Nvidia RTX Card by changing the Input to Mediapipe, but expect more limitations on the tracking quality.

-The Input named "iFacialmocap" should allow you to connect either an iPhone or android running iFacialMocap / MeowFace, but you should be connecting them directly to VRCFT with their respective modules rather than directing them through this app
+The INPUT called iFacialmocap can be ignored.
+It allows you to connect either an iPhone or Android device running iFacialMocap / MeowFace, but you should be connecting them directly to VRCFT with their respective modules rather than directing them through this app.

-1. Install iFacialMocap for Nvidia BROADCAST from the microsoft store
+- Install iFacialMocap for Nvidia BROADCAST from the Microsoft Store.

-2. If you wish to use an RTX Card, install the latest Nvidia AR SDK from the webpage
+- If you wish to use an RTX Card, install the latest Nvidia AR SDK from the webpage.

-Make sure the AR SDK is downloaded for YOUR series of cards or it may not work correctly, make sure to also grab the latest version used by Vtube Studio
+Make sure the AR SDK is downloaded for YOUR series of cards or it may not work correctly.
+Grab the latest version of the SDK which should also be the version used by Vtube Studio.
+You can check this below the download options for the AR SDK column.

-2. Start the "iFacialMocap Powered by Nvidia BROADCAST" app from your taskbar
+- Start the "iFacialMocap Powered by Nvidia BROADCAST" app from your taskbar.

-3. Change the INPUT to either Nvidia Broadcast (if using an RTX Card) or Mediapipe
+- Change the INPUT to either Nvidia Broadcast (if using an RTX Card) or Mediapipe.

 Setting up iFacialMocap